Patrick Roy: Personal life

 Patrick Roy married Michèle Piuze on June 9, 1990.
 They have three children: Jonathan, Frederick and Jana.
 His sons, Frederick and Jonathan, played for the Quebec Remparts during Roy's tenure as head coach of the team.
 His son Jonathan has since left hockey to pursue a music career.

 While playing for the Avalanche, Patrick Roy was arrested for domestic violence on October 22, 2000, and was released on $750 bail.
 Roy and his wife were in an argument, and his wife made a hangup call to 911.
 Police found physical damage to the house and took Roy into custody.
 The presiding judge dismissed the case, citing it did not meet the standard for criminal mischief in a case of domestic violence.
-Roy and Piuze divorced in early 2003; Roy has not remarried.
+Roy and Piuze divorced in early 2005; Roy has not remarried.

 Since the 1980s, Roy has been a significant contributor to the Ronald McDonald House charity.

 Roy was known for superstitious quirks.
 He often talked to the net posts, and he never talked to reporters on days in which he was scheduled to play.
 He also refused to let his skates touch the red and blue lines on the ice, stepping over them.

 Legacy

-In 1989, 1990 and 1992, Roy won the Vezina Trophy as the NHL's best goaltender.
+In 1989, 1990, and 1992, Roy won the Vezina Trophy as the NHL's best goaltender.
 He won the Jennings Trophy (fewest goals allowed) in 1987, 1988, 1989 (all shared with Brian Hayward), 1992 and 2002.
-He led the NHL in shutouts and goals against average twice, was named a First Team All-Star four times, a Second Team All-Star twice and played in 11 National Hockey League All-Star Games.
+He led the NHL in shutouts and goals against average twice, was named a First Team All-Star four times, a Second Team All-Star twice, and played in 11 National Hockey League All-Star Games.
 Roy has also won a record three Conn Smythe Trophies as NHL playoff MVP (1986, 1993 and 2001).
 Among the many goaltending NHL records Roy holds are career playoff games played (247) and career playoff wins (151).

 The Avalanche retired Roy's number 33 jersey on October 28, 2003, while the Montreal Canadiens retired Roy's number 33 on November 22, 2008.
-This makes Roy the sixth NHL player to have his number retired by two organizations.
-At the news conference announcing Roy's jersey retirement, Roy stated that it was time for him to move on in regards to what happened in 1995, and that he hoped the Canadiens would do the same.
+This made Roy the sixth NHL player to have his number retired by two organizations.
 Roy was elected to the Hockey Hall of Fame in 2006, his first year of eligibility.

-Roy won over 200 games with two franchises (Montreal and Colorado).
+Roy won over 200 games with both franchises.

 Along with Terry Sawchuk, Roy is directly credited with inspiring the jersey numbers that NHL goaltenders use; both are cited as the primary reason goaltenders have come to choose numbers in the 30s since their respective careers.

 British Columbia-born baseball player and former American League MVP Justin Morneau wore number 33 in tribute to Roy.

-Roy was named one of the "Top 10 Most Superstitious Athletes" by Men's Fitness magazine.